 Ski and Snowboard holidays to Austria – Our Resorts

-So, what’s the ‘best’ resort in Austria?
-A question we are often asked!
-The Answer: The one that best meets your requirements in terms of ski ability, off the slope activities and, to a degree, cost.
-Explore our selected resorts and, if you need any advice in choosing the best resort for you and your party, get in touch with us here.
+What’s the ‘best’ resort in Austria?
+The one that best meets your requirements in terms of ski ability, off-slope activities and cost.
+Explore our selected resorts below and for advice, get in touch with us here.

 Small yet perfectly formed, we’ve been skiing snow-sure Fieberbrunn since the mid 90’s and are the Fieberbrunn Experts.
 Now lift-linked with Saalbach-Hinterglemm and offering 270 kilometres of piste to satiate even the hungriest of mileage-monsters, Fieberbrunn is our most popular resort and is ideal for all abilities, families, freeriders and short breaks.

 Kitzbühel is a unique, atmospheric town steeped in skiing history and host to the annual, world-famous Hahnenkamm World Cup downhill race.
 With its colourful medieval buildings, the resort centre has an international, sophisticated and vibrant feel and 200 kilometres of piste are on offer for all abilities to explore.

 The Ski Circus Saalbach-Hinterglemm-Leogang-Fieberbrunn is one of the most modern and extensive ski areas in Europe and offers an impressive 270 kilometres of lift-linked piste and some wonderful mountain huts and restaurants.
 Saalbach and the resort of Hinterglemm just 4 kilometres further up the valley offer plenty of Hotel options and both resorts enjoy an excellent reputation for lively après-ski and nightlife.